Strange Axial-vector Mesons in D Meson Decays: puzzle in

 Recall that in the CLEO analysis \cite{Artuso:2012df}, only $K_1^\pm(1270)$ are considered as the $1^+$ states but with $K_1^\pm(1400)$ neglected.
-It deserves to test whether \kb~contributes to the overestimation of $\mathcal{B}(D^0\rightarrow K^-K^+_1, K_1^+\rightarrow K^{*0}\pi^+, K^{*0}\to K^+\pi^-)$.
+It deserves to test whether \kb~contributes to the overestimation of $\mathcal{B}(D^0\rightarrow K^-K^+_1(1270), K_1^+(1270)\rightarrow K^{*0}\pi^+, K^{*0}\to K^+\pi^-)$.

-Note in the end of this section that, we have tested the finite width effect of $K_1(1270)$ in the factorization approach, and find that this effect shifts the branching fractions from the narrow width approximation by less than $10\%$ which is smaller than any uncertainty of the observables discussed in this work.
-Therefore, the narrow width approximation is valid in the discussions.
+Note in the end of this section that, we have tested the finite width effect of $K_1(1270)$ in the factorization approach, and find that this effect shifts the branching fractions from the narrow width approximation by less than $10\%$.
+From Table 3, any uncertainty of the $\eta$'s is larger than $10\%$.
+Therefore, the finite width effect can be neglected.
+The narrow width approximation is valid in the discussions.